-- Do I have to rent shoes?
+- Do I have to rent shoes for the wedding tuxedo?
 In a word, no. Traditionally, black patent leather shoes are the go-to for tuxes, but if you have high-quality, well-polished black oxfords, you can wear them without shame.
 Stallion has gorgeous black Allen Edmonds oxfords that are a million times better quality and more comfortable than any rental shoe.
 If you don’t already own black dress shoes and don’t intend on buying any, go ahead with the rentals, but by no means should you feel obligated to rent shoes.

-- What type of shirt should I wear?
-Suit or tux, you cannot go wrong with a classic white point collar (as opposed to wing collars, which reveal the band of the tie going around the neck) shirt with French cuffs.
+- What type of shirt should I wear with a wedding tuxedo?
+Suit or tuxedo, you cannot go wrong with a classic white point collar (as opposed to wing collars, which reveal the band of the tie going around the neck) shirt with French cuffs.
 If you’re wearing a tux, you can opt for a pleated front shirt, but a simple flat front is always appropriate.
 Keep it simple!
 Also, this probably doesn’t need to be said, but NO RUFFLES.

 So after all that, what did Stallion choose?
 We went to our local Men’s Wearhouse, expecting to be disappointed, but our consultant was extremely knowledgeable, patient, and helpful!
 Talk about your consultant making the whole experience worthwhile.
-Stallion was even able to try on several different tuxes to get an idea of what would look best on him.
-And the winner is ”¦
+Stallion was even able to try on several different wedding tuxedos to get an idea of what would look best on him.
+And the winner is:

 Not Stallion, obviously.